Dr Ana Mootoosamy – The London Therapist

 2. We come to therapy because something is happening now that is too difficult for us.
 The important thing to bear in mind that we are not a product of just the here and now – what we are today is a result of a million events that have made and shaped us over our entire lives – all these things add up to the present and can affect us in ways that we may not realise

-This first session enables you to see who I am and how I work, and ask any questions you may have about the process of psychotherapy.
-We will then arrange ongoing sessions, usually at the same time and day.
-I work on both a short-term and long-term basis and typically this is open-ended.
+This first session (assessment) enables you to see who I am and how I work, and ask any questions you may have about the process of psychotherapy.
+We would then usually arrange ongoing sessions.
+I work on both a short-term and long-term basis and this is open-ended.

-I practice from Tooting (SW17), easily accessible by tube (Tooting Broadway).
-I am also happy to see you online, particularly if you are not based in London, or have limited accessibility.
+For help in navigating your struggles from anxiety to depression, from trauma to relationship issues, I practice from Tooting (SW17), easily accessible by tube (Tooting Broadway), and Soho (W1F).
+I am also happy to see you online.

-I am registered with the UKCP (UK Council for Psychotherapy), and have been helping people in the charity sector, as well as low-cost services, for many years.
-In private practice, I have a classic Psychoanalytic Psychotherapy orientation, and as an academic scientist, my approach is influenced by the latest advances in neuroscience and developmental biology.
+I am registered with the UKCP (UK Council for Psychotherapy), and have been helping people in the NHS, charity sector, low-cost services, as well as private practice for many years.
+I have a classic Psychoanalytic Psychotherapy orientation, and as an academic scientist, my approach is influenced by the latest advances in neuroscience and developmental biology.
 At a fundamental level, I believe that human beings bring each other into “being” and we can heal each other.

 Contact me on anamootoosamy@gmail.com or 07399295546 to see how I can help.